Skip to main content

 Story

-Meet Dr Michaela French: Course Leader for MA Graphic Design (Online)
+Meet Dr Michaela French: Course content author of MA Graphic Design (Online)

-Headshot of MA Graphic Design Online Course Leader Dr Michaela French
+Headshot of MA Graphic Design Online Course Content Author Dr Michaela French

 • Written byChloe Bowen